Rust to assembly: Arrays, Tuples, Box, and Option handling

 The memory layout of the Option<Box<[Coordinate; 4]>> type is shown below.
 There are two memory locations in the Option<Box<[Coordinate; 4]>> type.

-The first is the pointer to the array of coordinates.
-The second is the array of Coordinate objects.
+The first is the pointer to the array of coordinates, and the second is the array of Coordinate objects.

 Byte offsetNoneSome